Struki84/exa/claude_search/claude_search.md

 }
 </style>

-Similarly, to get Exa API key, you will first need an Exa account, visit [Exa dashboard](https://dashboard.exa.ai/api-keys) to generate your API key.
 > Be safe with your API keys.
 Make sure they are not hardcoded in your code or added to a git repository to prevent leaking them to the public.